 Do I have an anxiety disorder?
 Recognize symptoms in time

-If some of the above examples sound familiar to you and you are now wondering whether you have an anxiety disorder, then you should consider the following: everyone has occasional fears or worries.
-An anxiety disorder is only present when these fears are long-lasting and so intense that they interfere with your daily life.
-In this case, you may want to take a closer look at a few signs of an anxiety disorder.
-Observe yourself "from the outside" in your everyday behavior and answer the following questions honestly:
+If some of the examples above sound familiar and you're now wondering whether you suffer from an anxiety disorder, consider the following: Everyone experiences anxiety or worry from time to time.
+An anxiety disorder only exists when these fears are long-lasting and so intense that they interfere with your daily life.
+Then you may want to take a closer look at some of the signs of an anxiety disorder.
+Feel free to observe your everyday behavior "from the outside" and answer the following questions honestly:

 - Do you often worry a lot about small, everyday things?